DevExpress-Examples/asp-net-web-forms-grid-cascaded-combo-box-columns/Readme.md

 ## Respond to a Selection Change on the Client Side

 Handle the primary editor's client-side [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event.
-In this event handler, get the current editor's value (the [GetValue](https://docs.devexpress.com/AspNet/js-ASPxClientEditBase.GetValue) method) and pass it as a parameter in the [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method of the secondary editor.
+In this event handler, get the editor value (the [GetValue](https://docs.devexpress.com/AspNet/js-ASPxClientEditBase.GetValue) method) and pass it as a parameter in the [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method of the secondary editor.
 To access the secondary editor, call the [GetEditor](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetEditor(column)) method.

 ```xml
 <dx:ASPxGridView ID="Grid" runat="server" ... >